Halal investing in Canada

 Halal investing ethics include:

-• No highly speculative stocks: This rules out buying stocks that are highly leveraged, day trading, short-selling, options, futures and other complex and risky investment techniques that could be considered gambling.
+Avoid speculative stocks: This excludes highly leveraged stocks, day trading, short-selling, options, futures, and other risky techniques that resemble gambling.

-• Cannot profit off activities forbidden by Sharia Law: This includes companies whose core business include alcohol, tobacco, gambling, pork, pornography and weapons.
+Avoid profiting from prohibited activities according to Sharia Law: This includes businesses involved in alcohol, tobacco, gambling, pork, pornography, and weapons.

 The pros and cons of halal investing